edgelesssys/constellation/internal/atls/README.md

 2. The server generates an attestation statement using the clients nonce and its CC capabilities.
     * The attestation is embedded in the server certificate using x509 certificate extensions with an OID to identify the attestation type.
-    * A nonce is embedded using x509 certificate extensions with the OID `1.3.9900.0.1`.
+    * A nonce is encoded as the Distinguished Name of an acceptable CA.

 3. The client verifies the attestation statement.

-4. The client uses the nonce embedded in the server's certificate to generate an attestation based on its CC capabilities.
+4. The client uses the nonce to generate an attestation based on its CC capabilities.
     * The attestation is embedded in the client certificate using x509 certificate extensions with an OID to identify the CC attestation type.

 5. The server verifies the client's attestation statement.